skyGtm/videoOpener/README.md

 ## videoOpener
 This app needs direct streamable Video URL to work.
-You may find videos at [Archive.org](Archive.org)
+You may find videos at [Internet Archive](https://archive.org/details/movies)

 ### Motivation